Ethnic groups of Argentina: Europeans

+Ricardo Bochini, with an Italian surname, and Diego Maradona, with a Galician surname, exchanging jerseys.

 Neither official census data nor statistically significant studies exist on the precise amount or percentage of Argentines of European descent today.
 The Argentine government recognizes the different communities, but Argentina's National Institute of Statistics and Censuses (INDEC) does not conduct ethnic/racial censuses, nor includes questions about ethnicity.
 The Census conducted on 27 October 2010, did include questions on Indigenous peoples (complementing the survey performed in 2005) and on Afro-descendants.